 Recent Accounting Pronouncements

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands the disclosures required for income taxes.
 This ASU is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
 The amendment should be applied on a prospective basis while retrospective application is permitted.
-The Company is currently evaluating the effect of this pronouncement on its disclosures.
+As an emerging growth company, the Company has elected to use the extended transition period for complying with new or revised accounting standards, and therefore the guidance will be effective for the Company for fiscal years beginning after December 15, 2025.
+The amendments are required to be applied on a prospective basis, with retrospective application permitted.
+The Company is currently evaluating the impact of the adoption of this guidance on its financial statements and related disclosures and currently believes that it will not have a material impact on its disclosures.

 About New Standards Disclosures